ngodat0103/proxmox-kubernetes/README.md

+This is a fork of https://www.khanhph.com/install-proxmox-kubernetes/ I intent to modify to suit the bgp provider

 ## About the project

 This project allows you to create a Kubernetes cluster on [Proxmox VE](https://pve.proxmox.com/wiki/Main_Page) using [Terraform](https://www.terraform.io/) and [Kubespray](https://github.com/kubernetes-sigs/kubespray) in a declarative manner.